pldn/LDWizard-old/README.md

 For the implementation of the interface the product will rely on [Font Awesome](https://fontawesome.com), [Material-UI](https://material-ui.com), [Recoil](https://recoiljs.org), [React](https://reactjs.org).

 Steps:

 - import
 - configuration
 - publish & export

 ### 3.2 Communications Interface

-The first type of communication will happen between the interface and the local file system.
-This type of communication will happen via buttons in the product.
-These buttons will open the file system folder structure.
-The user can select a file to upload to the LD Wizard, or when downloading the user can select a folder where the LD Wizard will store the files to.
-The second line of communication that will happen from inside the project to outside the project is the download of CSV into the product.
-The third case of communication that happens, is between the product and the platform on which the data will be published.
-To establish this connection to a data platform from the product, the product might need extra information and possible authorizations tokens.
-These tokens need to be stored in the product itself or have a specialized field to fill in the authorization tokens.
+Three types of communication are expected between the LDWizard and other applications.

+- Communications between the LDWizard and the local file system to retrieve the tabular data sources, for transformation.
+The end-user will activate these communications via buttons in the LDWizard.
+- Communications between the LDWizard and the local file system to store the converted tabular data source, transformation script and the source data.
+- Communications between the LDWizard and a external dataplatform to store the converted tabular data source, transformation script and the source data on the dataplatform.
+These platforms could need extra authorization tokens to store data on their platforms.
+These tokens could be stored in the LDWizard to communicate with the external data platform.

 ## 4. System Features